Contents

 Plaque can cause gingivitis in the following ways:

-• Plaque builds up on your teeth.
+- Plaque builds up on your teeth.
 Plaque is an unseen, sticky film formed on your teeth when starches and sugars in food interact with microorganisms naturally prevalent in your mouth.
-Because plaque re-forms quickly, it must be removed on a daily basis.
+Because plaque re-forms quickly, it must be removed daily.

 Stages Of Gingivitis